yodiwo/microsoft-iothackgr-2016/README.md

 # Step 4: Set up a Windows Phone to the Yodiwo Cloud Platform
 1. Use a Windows Phone, running Windows 10 and deploy the project SampleNode2.csproj.

-2. When you are prompted to complete the UUID, type “1”.
-This is defined in Config.cs
+2. Once the application has started, follow the pairing procedure as Described in Step 3.
+UUID is not required

 3. After these steps, you will be able to see Universal Node in your Dashboard.